Wocman-Technology/wocman/README.md

 http://localhost/wocman/v1/?get_token

-# note
+# Note

-some of the routes are authorized routes which needs you to pass some session values to access basically all the routes with admin and true.
+To register an admin, pass the variable called secret, along with other registration details. contact me to get this key

-to test those once, open the index.php in the v1 folder and uncomment the first 3 session variables and save the file.
+All the admin routes needs admin to login. make sure your admin user account is logged to test the admin routes